Tresjs/lab/README.md

 5. Take a screenshot of your scene.
 Crop it to 16:9.
 Save it in the `public` directory as a png.

+### Broken Github demo links

+Note that the system will automatically add a link to your demo's source code on Github, so that visitors can see how you made your demo.

+The link will be broken until your demo is merged into the main Lab branch.

 ## License

 [MIT](/LICENSE)